 Yesterday I attended the Stay Ready Conference hosted by Eric Thomas & Associates.
 Attending personal growth conferences is one of my favorite things to do.
 And so many come through Houston which is a blessing!
-Similar to other conferences I’ve attended here are some of my key takeaways:
+Similar to other conferences I’ve attended here is my official review of Stay Ready Conference with Eric Thomas.
+Some of my key takeaways:

 Be Who You Are